Some people are obsessed with breeding corn snakes.

 Males tend to be bigger, because of their hormones.
 More testosterone affects food intake and indirectly muscle mass.
 The more food they eat the more developed the muscles become, so the bigger they look.

-Even more important is the growth hormone produced by the pituitary gland.
+Even more important than food is the growth hormone produced by the pituitary gland.
 This hormone regulates growth in complex organisms.
 Its concentrations are genetically determined and correlated to other hormones so they function altogether as a feedback mechanism.

 Since corn snakes are carnivores their diet is protein based.
 Stimulated by testosterone, those proteins are used for muscle growth, so males appear bigger and longer.